-The Academy SENDCo will co-ordinate the academy's approach to SEND provision and will undertake those duties set out in Chapter 6 of the SEND Code of Practice.
-Specifically, the Academy SENDCo will be responsible for:
+The Carlton Junior Academy SENDCo will co-ordinate The Carlton Junior Academy's approach to SEND provision and will undertake those duties set out in Chapter 6 of the SEND Code of Practice.
+Specifically, The Carlton Junior Academy SENDCo will be responsible for:

-- The day-to-day operation of this policy. - Coordinating the provision for children with SEN and/or Disabilities by working closely with other staff - Liaising with parents and other professionals in respect of SEN and/or Disability needs - Providing related professional guidance to other colleagues with the aim of securing high quality - teaching - Supporting teachers to monitor the standards of pupil achievement - Reviewing targets for improvement - Ensuring that appropriate records are kept - Contributing to the in-service training of staff - Using available resources to maximum effect - Managing support staff who work with SEN and disabled children - Work with the Designated Teacher of LAC in supporting children and young people who are looked after by the local authority and have SEN. - Ensuring that the published SEN Information Report is accessible and remains current, along with the relevant links to the Local Offer.
+- The day-to-day operation of this policy. - Coordinating the provision for children with SEND and/or Disabilities by working closely with other staff.

+- Liaising with parents and other professionals in respect of SEND and/or Disability needs. - Providing related professional guidance to other colleagues with the aim of securing high quality Teaching. - Supporting teachers to monitor the standards of pupil achievement. - Reviewing targets for improvement. - Ensuring that appropriate records are kept. - Contributing to the in-service training of staff - Using available resources to maximum effect. - Managing support staff who work with SEND and disabled children. - Work with the Designated Teacher of LAC in supporting children and young people who are looked after by the local authority and have SEND. - Ensuring that the published SEND Information Report is accessible and remains current, along with the relevant links to the Local Offer.